-CI patient #163 was a 71 year old male from New York.
-The patient was a CI member at the time of his death.
+CI patient #200 was an 88 year old female from Virginia.
+The patient was not a CI member at the time of her death.

 The patient was then transferred to the computer controlled cooling chamber to cool to liquid nitrogen temperature.
-The human vitrification program was selected and the time needed to cool the patient to liquid nitrogen temperature was five days and 11 hours.
+The human dry ice program was selected and the time needed to cool the patient to liquid nitrogen temperature was 25 hours.
 The patient was then placed in a cryostat for long-term cryonic storage.

 Cryonics Institute Case Report for Patient Number 199

 CI patient #199 is an American Cryonics Society patient that is being cared for at the Cryonics Institute facility under the CI/ACS Storage Agreement.
 Details of the case are confidential ACS information.